Read summarized version with

 Use cases of generative AI in banking

 Based on the initiatives of the leaders of the American banking market, the first big change generative AI is bringing is automating report generation and document analysis.
 Automating critical but time-consuming tasks saves labor costs, improves accuracy, reduces processing times, and enhances overall quality.
 37% of executives state that their organization is considering AI for report generation.
 Another third is exploring AI to improve customer experience, generate synthetic data for model training and cybersecurity, and create marketing materials.
 Yet, generative AI possesses an even larger capacity to revolutionize the industry.
-Here are the biggest current and future use cases of generative AI in banking:
+Here are the biggest current and future generative AI use cases in banking:

 Document processing